bartvanhoey/FunctionalCSharp/README.md

 * try to avoid indentation
 * go for the positive if instead of the negative

-## Core Methods in Functional Programming
+## Core Functions in Functional Programming

 ### Fold/Reduce (=Aggregate in Linq)